islegmar/estimations/README.md

 - DONE : Export in CSV
 - DONE : Export in JSON
 - DONE : Support for formulas
-- In the formulas we can calculate based on MD but also in Costs
+- DONE : In the formulas we can calculate based on MD but also in Costs => not at task level but at column level with the definition of costs' fields in roles.
-- In **roles** add the attribute `Department` that will allow to get also the costs by department as the sum of the costs of all the roles in that department
+- DONE : In **roles** add the attribute `Department` that will allow to get also the costs by department as the sum of the costs of all the roles in that department => Instead this a more generic option has been implemented allowing in roles the calculation of derived fields using formulas which computation can be done in effort or costs.
 - When exporting in CSV onfigure in config the fields to be exported and their order
 - Import the exported JSON (that is NOT the same as the original flat_data)
+- Create a Legend where the different formulas, costs... are explained (TODO: export in CSV?)